maticnetwork/nightfall-sdk/README.md

 #### Finalise withdrawal

 After initiating a withdrawal you will get a `withdrawTxHashL2`.
-To finalise a withdrawal you should update `withdrawTxHashL2` in `/txWithdrawalFinalise.ts`.
+To finalise a withdrawal you should update `withdrawTxHashL2` in `txWithdrawalFinalise.ts`.
 Run the script after the cooling off period to get the funds back to L1.

 ```
 npm run-script eg:[network]:finalise-withdrawal